 In this article, we’ll follow the development of artificial reverb from echo rooms to the modern convolution reverb plug-ins of today.
 While each advancement in reverb technology generally improved upon existing techniques, each technique has its own sound and can be viable in music production today.

 Before we discuss artificial reverb, it’s important to understand why we even want to add reverb in the first place.

 A product of acoustics, natural reverb has been an important component of music for centuries.
-Concert halls were (and are still) specifically designed to control the propagation of reverberant signals in the room.
+Concert halls were (and still are) specifically designed to control the propagation of reverberant signals in the room.
 This is done to redirect sound waves to the audience, creating a lush ambience in which the music occurs and is experienced.